-Last July the FDA issued a warning to dog parents about the potential correlation between grain free diets and heart condition, Dilated Cardiomyopathy (DCM).
+In July 2018 the FDA issued a warning to dog parents about the potential correlation between grain free diets and the heart condition, Dilated Cardiomyopathy (DCM).
 On June 27th of 2019 the FDA released more information about recently reported cases including breeds of dogs and brands of food.
-This has left many pet parents scared and more confused about pet than ever.
+This has left many pet parents scared and more confused about their pet’s diet than ever before.
 In this article, I am going to outline what we know, what we don’t know and my recommendations on next steps.

 Dilated Cardiomyopathy (DCM) is a heart condition that can be caused by nutritional deficiencies (taurine, carnitine), genetics and other factors.
 The heart walls enlarge and it becomes difficult for the heart to efficiently pump blood.
 Many dogs do not have symptoms until their heart fails.
 These symptoms include lethargy, coughing, fainting and difficulty breathing.
 DCM can also cause arrythmias that may be fatal.

 The following breeds are thought to have a genetic predisposition:

 - Doberman Pinscher

 Last year veterinary cardiologists noticed that breeds that are not genetically predisposed to DCM were being diagnosed with regularity.
 They also noticed that many of these dogs were eating a grain free diet.
 This caused the FDA to release a warning.